 If you are seeking information about your own ancestors, the Cemetery Transcript completed by the Elgin County Branch of the Ontario Genealogical Society may be of help.

 This tranquil and beautiful churchyard is an active cemetery for the whole community, lovingly maintained by the Property Committee of Trinity Church, and open to all, regardless of church affiliation.
 Perpetual care is provided.
-To inquire about plots and burials at Trinity, please contact the Cemetery Committee and Church Wardens by email.
+To inquire about plots and burials at Trinity, please contact the Church Wardens by email.